learnbyexample/Command-line-text-processing/gnu_sed.md

 And so are you.
 ```

-* inserting multiline command output is simple as well
+* adding multiline command output is simple as well

 ```bash
 $ seq 3 | sed '/is/r /dev/stdin' poem.txt